For a full list of my scholarship and experience, please take a look at my complete cv.

 “From Paycheck to Paycheck: State Regulations and the Use of Alternative Financial Services”

-I compiled an original dataset of fringe economy locations.
+I compiled an original dataset of fringe economy locations by scrapping data from the Yellow Pages.
 Using this data, I outline the characteristics of the fringe economy and illustrates that the fringe economy is predominately located in neighborhoods that are disproportionately nonwhite and disproportionately low-income.
 Analyses using the 2016 Collaborative Multiracial Post-Election Survey show that individuals in states with strong regulations are less likely to use the fringe economy, though minorities and low-income individuals still use fringe economy services more.

 "Turning Out to Vote: The Politics of Polling Places and Increased Costs for Minority Voters"